 FINANCIAL ASPECTS Sample Clauses

 FINANCIAL ASPECTS.
 The cost of this TRIAL has been initially budgeted at EUROS, not including VAT, (€ ) (hereinafter, the TRIAL Budget), in accordance with the provisions of the Financial Memorandum for the TRIALS (Schedule I), which specifies all their financial aspects.
 This amount does not, in any case whatsoever, include an obligation or inducement for the HOSPITAL, the FOUNDATION, and/or the LEAD INVESTIGATOR to recommend, prescribe, buy, use or arrange the use of any of the SPONSOR’s products.
 To request an invoice, contact: xxxxxxxxxxx.xxxx@xxxxx.xxxxxx.xxx In addition, upon signature of this contract, the SPONSOR/CRO (choose as appropriate) will pay the amount of 4,000/3,000 Euros, in a one-time, non-refundable payment, as administrative and contractual management costs.
-This payment will include expenses for CEIm evaluation, relevant amendments, contract management administration and addendum to the contract.
-This payment will include expenses for contract management administrative procedures and addendum to the contract.
-If the fiscal details of this invoice are different from those detailed for visitor invoices in clause 5.4., please indicate them below: Invoices will be issued to: Name: CIF/VAT number / Tax ID Number: Domicile / Registered Address: Invoices will be sent for processing to the following e-mail: The amount to be paid by the SPONSOR/CRO (choose as appropiate) during performance of the TRIALS will be calculated by applying Schedule I and must be paid to the FOUNDATION in the payments set out below: The TRIALS budget will be paid, at least, every six months in accordance with the details in the amounts table by visit and subject signed up included in Schedule I, until the total amount of the Budget has been paid.
+This payment includes expenses for CEIm's evaluation, relevant amendments, administrative formalities for the management of the contract and addendum/s to the contract. / This payment includes administrative costs for the management of the contract and addendum/s to the contract.
+Invoice will be issued to: Name: CIF/VAT number / Tax ID Number: Domicile / Registered Address: Invoice will be sent for processing to the following e-mail: The amount to be paid by the SPONSOR/CRO (choose as appropiate) during performance of the TRIALS will be calculated by applying Schedule I and must be paid to the FOUNDATION in the payments set out below: The TRIALS budget will be paid, at least, every six months in accordance with the details in the amounts table by visit and subject signed up included in Schedule I, until the total amount of the Budget has been paid.
 For that purpose, SPONSOR/CRO (choose as appropiate) and the LEAD INVESTIGATOR will report to the FOUNDATION every six months.
 These payments are considered to be payments on account, pending payment of the definitive total for the TRIALS.
 The definitive total to be paid by the SPONSOR/CRO (choose as appropiate) for performing the TRIALS will be calculated based on the work effectively carried out to perform the TRIALS (hereinafter, the Definitive Total).
-The Definitive Total will be calculated as follows: Within a maximum of three (3) months after termination of the TRIALS at the HOSPITAL, the SPONSOR/CRO (choose as appropiate) SPONSOR/CRO (choose as appropriate) and the LEAD INVESTIGATOR will notify the FOU...
+The Definitive Total will be calculated as follows: Within a maximum of three (3) months after termination of the TRIALS at the HOSPITAL, the SPONSOR/CRO (choose as appropiate) and the LEAD INVESTIGATOR will notify the FOUNDATION in writing of the total number of: (1) subjects signed up and assessed, (2) visits effectively paid, (3) incidents occurring, and (4) any hospi...

 AutoNDA by SimpleDocs